 Proof of your proficiency in English may be certified by submitting one of the following:

 - (TOEFL) Test of English as a Foreign Language (Internet based) minimum score of 80 for graduate study.

 - (MELAB) Michigan English Language Assessment Battery minimum score of 82 for graduate study.

 - (IELTS) the International English Language Testing System minimum score of 6.5 for graduate study.
 ETS code for Marshall University is #5396

-- Advanced ESL – completion of the advanced level of INTO Marshall University’s Academic English Program Level 6 or the completion of an intensive English program comparable to Level 112 of the English Language School (ELS).
+- Advanced ESL – completion of the advanced level of INTO Marshall University’s Academic English Program Level 6.

 - Diploma or degree from an English speaking school – a degree or diploma from an accepted accredited college or university in which the primary language of instruction for the entire institution is English.

 - You have graduated from a regionally accredited college or university in the United States.

 NOTE: Test results that were taken more than two (2) years prior to the date of the application submission cannot be accepted.
 Some programs may require higher scores for admission.